Council of Europe Publishes Landmark AI Treaty Ensuring Human Rights and Ethical Standards

 The Framework Convention was developed through a collaborative process involving the 46 member states of the Council of Europe, observer states like Canada and the United States, and numerous international representatives from civil society, academia, and industry.
 The treaty emerged from the work of the Committee on Artificial Intelligence (CAI), which succeeded the ad hoc Committee on Artificial Intelligence (CAHAI) in 2022.

-While the Framework Convention does not apply to national defense matters, it requires that activities related to national security respect international law and democratic processes.
-The treaty includes specific provisions for risk and impact assessments, documentation, and procedural safeguards to protect individuals from potential abuses by AI systems.
-These measures are intended to ensure that AI technologies are used responsibly and transparently, providing people with the ability to challenge decisions made by AI systems that significantly impact their rights.
+Although the treaty does not cover national defense, it requires that national security activities comply with international law and democratic standards.
+It also calls for risk and impact assessments, detailed documentation, and procedural safeguards.
+These measures protect individuals from harmful or opaque AI systems and ensure that people can challenge AI-driven decisions that significantly affect their rights.

 Need Help?